jina-ai/docs/chapters/peas-and-pods.rst

 ------------------

 In jina, if a Pod only contains one Pea, we call it a Singleton Pod.
-If a user, define `parallel` as 1, then it will be considered as Singleton.
+If a user defines `parallel` as 1, then it will be considered Singleton.
 Otherwise, one Pod manages at least two Peas. e.g. `parallel` is at least 2.

 In the first case, a Pod only manages a single Pea.